AdobeDocs/advertising-cloud.en/help/dsp/inventory/deal-id-attach-placements.md

 For non-guaranteed deals, you can specify the deal as an inventory target for new placements from the [!UICONTROL Placements] view.

-For programmatic guaranteed (PG) deals, you can create new placements with specified ads from the [!UICONTROL Deals] view.
+For programmatic guaranteed (PG) deals, you can create placements with specified ads from the [!UICONTROL Deals] view.

 You can also [attach new ads to existing placements](/help/dsp/campaign-management/ads/ad-attach-to-placement.md) associated with PG and non-guaranteed deals at any time.